salauddinalfaruq/calulator-app-automatoin/README.md

 #### Prerequisite
 - JDK 8 or higher
 - java IDE
-- configure JAVA-HOME and GRADLE_HOMe
+- configure JAVA-HOME and GRADLE_HOME

 #### Steps to run
 - Clone the repo